The Startup App Economy

 The Instagram Economy

 Instagram was founded by Kevin Systrom and Mike Krieger with the hopes of being a small-scale app with check-in and photo-sharing, and and now has almost 700 million users.
 The company was sold to Facebook in 2012 for a billion dollars.
 Systrom was able to make $400 million off of the deal, based on his stake in the business.
 Since being sold to Facebook, Forbes estimates that Instagram has grown to be worth somewhere between $25 billion and $50 billion.
-And Instagram’s net worth doesn’t begin to account for the influencers who make a crust off endorsements and sponsorships (#sponcon) through their profiles on the platform.
+And Instagram’s net worth doesn’t begin to account for the influencers who make a crust off endorsements and sponsorships (#sponcon) through their profiles on the platform, or the social media marketing agencies paying for ads.

 Among homegrown Instagram success stories is the makeup and skincare company Glossier, which grew mostly through word of mouth and Instagram presence.
 The founder and CEO Emily Weiss discovered early on that the best way to market is through social media.
 “We spent an enormous amount of time with an illustrator designing a really ornate, colorful illustration and sticker for the top of the product," she told Forbes.
 "You're so excited to see that and take it out and take a picture of it."
 Marketing the brand is cost effective, as the majority of the work is done through users posting about and linking to the product.